dzmitrymalankau/dzmitrymalankau.github.io/README.md

 # About

-My name is Dzmitry, I build software, [architect](blog/Architecture.md) solutions lead teams to success.
+My name is Dzmitry, I build software, [architect](blog/Architecture.md) solutions and lead teams to success.

 # Resume